jaredszajkowski/jaredszajkowski.github.io/content/post/git-quick-start-guide/index.md

 Here are my notes for some of the more commonly used git commands along with initial setup for git in Linux.

 ## Installation

-To begin, install as follows:
+To begin, install as follows for Arch Linux:

     # pacman -Syu git